Come... renew your spirit

 Like a page out of an earlier time, to be here is like stepping back into a pace that more closely matches 'normal.'
 Travel just beyond the lightly populated settlements and the pace becomes almost timeless, limited only by the rhythms of nature.
 Joseph has that unique gift to raise a sense of well being, nourishing peace-starved souls.
 It's a place where you'll not need a vacation to recover from your vacation.

 This is a destination that you have to make an effort to come to.
 We're kinda-not-really on the way to anywhere.

-No commercial flights come to this area; Boise is about as close as you can get and it's just a regional.
+Although we do have an airport capable of landing small jets, no commercial flights come to this area; Boise is about as close as you can get and it's just a regional.
 The closest International Airport is Portland.
 From there you can schedule a commuter flight to Lewiston or Pendleton where you can rent a car for the final leg of the journey.

 The Wallowa Lake Highway (Hwy 82) originates in LaGrande, Oregon and dead-ends at the trailhead about a mile south of Wallowa Lake.
 Joseph is about 7 miles before the end of that 70 mile long road.
 It services traffic coming from Portland or Boise.

 The North Highway (Hwy 3) travels through the Rattlesnake Grade (winding) north to the towns of Lewiston/Clarkston.

 Travel times from Portland is about 5.5 hours, Boise is 4 and Lewiston is 2.5 hours.